wp-plugins/setmore-plus/readme.txt

 == Description ==

-SetMore Plus by [WP Mission](http://www.wpmission.com) may not be the official plugin for [SetMore Appointments](http://setmore.com) but my clients like it better :)
+SetMore Plus by [WP Mission](https://www.wpmission.com) may not be the official plugin for [SetMore Appointments](http://setmore.com) but my clients like it better :)

 SetMore offers easy online appointments.
-Use a **widget** to place a "Book Appointments" button on your website or **shortcode** to place the SetMore scheduler on a page.
+Use a **widget** to place a "Book Appointments" button on your website.
+With the **shortcode** options, you can easily embed the SetMore scheduler directly in a page, or add a link or a button that opens the scheduler in a popup window.

-*This plugin is offered by [WP Mission](http://www.wpmission.com).
+*This plugin is offered by [WP Mission](https://www.wpmission.com).
 We have no affiliation with SetMore Appointments and provide no technical support for their service.*

-We do, however, provide lifetime support for this plugin, including [free help](http://www.wpmission.com/contact) getting the "Book Appointment" button to match your theme.
+We do, however, provide lifetime support for this plugin, including [free help](https://www.wpmission.com/contact) getting the "Book Appointment" button to match your theme.

 This plugin will *leave no trace!* If you delete the plugin, all settings will be removed from the database.
 Guaranteed.
 However, simply deactivating it will leave your settings in place, as expected.